suxuekun/libpyiotcloud/README.md

 <img src="https://github.com/richmondu/libpyiotcloud/blob/master/images/architecture.png" width="800"/>

+Notes:

-Note that this is a simple design and will not likely scale to millions of devices.
+    1. This is a simple design and will not likely scale to millions of devices.
+    2. RabbitMQ supports AMQP, MQTT and MQTT over Websockets.
+    3. For MQTT and MQTT over Websockets to work, plugins must be installed in RabbitMQ.